Everyday-Programmer/Mapbox-Android-Java/README.md

 # 📁 Repository Structure:
 - `src`: Contains the Java source code for the Mapbox implementation and user location indicator functionality.
 - `res`: Includes any resources used in the project, such as map styles, icons, and images.
-- `examples`: Provides example implementations and use cases to help you get started quickly.

 # 🚀 Get Started:
 To use this Mapbox Java implementation with a user location indicator in your project, simply clone the repository and follow our comprehensive documentation in the `README.md` file.
 We have included step-by-step instructions, code samples, and guidelines to get you up and running in no time.